AssistLoop/Odoo/assistloop_odoo/README.md

 1. Verify your AssistLoop agent is properly configured
 2. Check that the agent has training data
 3. Ensure your AssistLoop subscription is active

-### Custom URL not working

-1. Verify the URL is accessible
-2. Check for CORS issues in browser console
-3. Ensure the URL points to a valid AssistLoop widget script

 ## Technical Details